sebastianmoderski/react-sentry-error-boundary/README.md

 # react-sentry-error-boundary
 A React error boundary component with integrated Sentry error reporting using Raven JS.
-This wrapper component library uses a single instance of Raven to manually capture exceptions in the React lifecycle method componentDidCatch.
+This library uses a single instance of Raven to manually capture exceptions in the React lifecycle method componentDidCatch.

 ### Installation